What Is An EIN and How Does it Work?

 The IRS requires the following business types to have an EIN:

 Additionally, any business with employees must have an EIN.
 So, even if your business is a single-member LLC or a sole proprietorship, it will need an EIN if you have employees.
-While not required, it’s also a good idea for single-member LLCs and sole proprietorships without employees to get an EIN in case they decide to hire anyone in the future.

 How to Get an EIN Number